BLI Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Berkeley Lights, Inc. Investors of Class Action and Encourages Shareholders to Contact the Firm

 NEW YORK, Dec.
-13, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Berkeley Lights, Inc. ("Berkeley Lights" or the "Company") (NASDAQ: BLI) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Berkeley Lights common stock between July 17, 2020 and September 14, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/bli.
+15, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Berkeley Lights, Inc. ("Berkeley Lights" or the "Company") ( BLI) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Berkeley Lights common stock between July 17, 2020 and September 14, 2021, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/bli.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").